 Table C2 shows the estimates for model 2 (cross classified variance components model) and model 4 (fixed effects for area and alter type).
 We cannot compare models including ego characteristics due to missing data.
 The models with missing information showed slightly higher between-ego variation, with a VPC of 14% compared to 10%.
 The between alter variance changed very little, remaining around 1% of the total variation.
 There was no substantial change in interpretation of the models, with all coefficients and confidence intervals uncovering the same differences between areas and alter types.

-Table C2: Comparison of complete case and missing information ordinal logistic models